chirag127/Machine-Learning-Techniques/notes.md

 - Bayesian networks are a type of probabilistic graphical model that represent a set of variables and their conditional dependencies via a directed acyclic graph (DAG).
 Bayesian networks are a type of probabilistic graphical model that represent a set of variables and their conditional dependencies via a directed acyclic graph (DAG).
 Bayesian networks are a type of probabilistic graphical model that represent a set of variables and their conditional dependencies via a directed acyclic graph (DAG).
 Bayesian networks are a type of probabilistic graphical model that represent a set of variables and their conditional dependencies via a directed acyclic graph (DAG).

-##### Support Vector Machine
+##### Support Vector Machine Introduction

-Support vector machines (SVMs, also support vector networks) are supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis.
-SVMs are a set of related supervised learning methods used for classification, regression and outliers detection.
-SVMs are a set of related supervised learning methods used for classification, regression and outliers detection.
-SVMs are a set of related supervised learning methods used for classification, regression and outliers detection.
-SVMs are a set of related supervised learning methods used for classification, regression and outliers detection.
+Support vector machines (SVMs) are a set of supervised learning methods used for classification, regression and outliers detection.

 ###### Support vector machine advantages